 Segment 06 is 1.29 miles long and extends from Edison Way to Silver Lake Resort.
 This segment was identified by stakeholders and community members as to the overall grand vision of creating a fully-separated facility between June Lake Beach and Silver Lake Resort.
-This segment would provide connections between residents in homes and destinations of the Down Canyon to the popular Silver Lake Resort, home to a boat launch, equestrian facilities, campgrounds, and popular trailheads such as Rush Creek Trail.
+This segment would provide connections between residents in homes and destinations of the Down Canyon to the popular Silver Lake Resort, home to a boat launch, equestrian facilities, camp-grounds, and popular trailheads such as Rush Creek Trail.

-The area is characterized by its scenic landscapes, varying topography, and the roadway that runs parallel and adjacent to Silver Lake.
+The area is characterized by its attractive landscapes such as the groves of aspen, varying topography, and the scenic roadway that runs parallel and adjacent to Silver Lake.
 Traffic volumes range between 500 and 1,500 vehicles per day, the speed limit varies between 45, 35, and 25 mph, and there are three vehicular collisions recorded in this segment.

 Active transportation recommendations include regulatory and wayfinding signage and a Class 1 multi-use path.
-The alignment of the proposed class 1 path is recommended on the interior (lake) side, but the existing right-of-way and landscape poses challenges to the exact type and alignment of the Class 1 path.
-The County will need to conduct additional feasibility analyses to identify the best .
-It can range from a road-adjacent path that would require tree removal and an extension of the road where it meets the water's edge, or a fully-suspended, bridged class 1 path that is completely separated from the roadway.
+The alignment of the proposed class 1 path is recommended on the interior (lake) side, but the existing right-of-way and landscape pose challenges to the alignment of the Class 1 path.
+The County will need to conduct additional feasibility analyses to identify the best option.
+Suggestions can range from a road-adjacent path that would require tree removal and an extension of the road where it meets the water's edge, or a fully-suspended, bridged class 1 path that is completely separated from the roadway.

 This segment is also part of an avalanche zone.
-Special engineering is needed to properly identify the preferred alignment and it's overall design treatment.
-"If the Class 1 facility through on this segment is deemed infeasible, alternative options can be explored such as traffic calming and a shared-use road.
-Challenges to this segment supporting a shared-use facility are similar to that in the Village.
-This segment of SR 158 is currently classified by Caltrans as a collector highway.
-This facility type is not suitable for the proposed Class 3 shared facilities, particularly pavement "sharrow" markings.
-It is recommended that traffic calming measures along this segment be made to support a roadway classification that supports sharrows.
+Special engineering is needed to properly identify the preferred alignment and it's overall design treatment. "

+Concerns about removing the trees adjacent to the road and impeding access for fishermen were discussed by the community.
+If the Class 1 facility through this segment is deemed infeasible, alternative options can be explored such as traffic calming and a shared-use road.
+Challenges to this segment supporting a shareduse facility are similar to that in the Village.
+This segment of SR-158 is currently classified by Caltrans as a collector highway.
+This classification is typically not suitable for Class 3 shared facilities, but vehicular speeds tend to be lower through his segment.
+A comfortable shared facility would include regulatory signage, bicycle markings, and traffic calming measures such as speed radar signs.
+This segment is important to the community, so a detailed feasibility study will be required to determine the best active transportation options.